Home

 Linking Two Biospheres

 Cathedral Grove is located on Vancouver Island (right) and is part of the province of British Columbia (BC), Canada.
 About the size of Denmark, Vancouver Island is the largest island on the Pacific Coast of North America.
 Only a few hours drive from the capital city of Victoria, Cathedral Grove is the gateway to the West Coast wilderness where Pacific Rim National Park is a popular destination.
 The Cathedral Grove Watershed is a vital wildlife corridor in the Beaufort Range and links two UNESCO designated Biosphere Reserves: Clayoquot Sound to the West and Mount Arrowsmith to the East.
-Before the advent of large scale industrial logging some 50 years ago, Cathedral Grove was at the heart of one of the most magnificent rainforests on Earth; today it is surrounded by cutblocks and tree plantations.
+Before the advent of large scale industrial logging some 50 years ago, Cathedral Grove was at the heart of one of the most magnificent rainforests on Earth; today it is surrounded by cutblocks and tree plantations, the result of years of unrelenting commercial exploitation.

 Vancouver Island, British Columbia